-- Sex difference: Males release 1.5-2 times more cortisol on exposure to psychological stress.
-In controlled studies, although levels didn’t rise as high, women showed larger decrease than men when they got short term social support from their partners.
+Sex difference: Males release 1.5-2 times more cortisol on exposure to psychological stress.
+In controlled studies, although levels didn’t rise as high, women showed larger decrease than men when they got short term social support

 How to lower cortisol levels to regain health?

 - Cutting down on stress – eating food is one of the most common ways of coping with stress but it builds up weight and the excess cortisol from stress trigger creates more fat, slows down metabolism, and breaks down muscles.

 - Eating small, frequent meals – they prevent insulin surge and control hunger and cravings.

 - Cutting down on salt – salt causes bloating and high BP; it makes the body retain water and deprives the bones of calcium.

 - Reducing alcohol consumption – excess alcohol makes the adrenal glands overreact.

 - Quit smoking – nicotine affects the body’s ability to raise cortisol levels in response to any psychological stress to fight the stress stimulus